A Cusp in QED at g=2: Abstract

 \section{Abstract}

--0.2cm We explore nonperturbative properties of the dimension-4 QED allowing a gyromagnetic ratio $g\ne g_{\rm D}=2$.
-We determine the effective action $\Veff$ for an arbitrarily strong constant and homogeneous field.
-Using the external field method, we find a cusp as a function of the gyromagnetic factor $g$ in a) the QED $b_0$-renormalization group coefficient, and in a b) subclass of light-light scattering coefficients obtained in the long wavelength limit expansion.
-We discuss precision QED results indicating an opportunity for resolution of known theory-experiment disagreements.
-We show possibility of asymptotic freedom in an Abelian theory for certain domains of $g$. \\[-0.4cm]
+We explore nonperturbative properties of QED allowing a gyromagnetic ratio $g\ne g_{\rm D}\equiv 2$.
+We study the effective action $V_{\mathrm{eff}}$ for an arbitrarily strong constant and homogeneous field.
+Using the external field method, we find a cusp as a function of the gyromagnetic factor $g$ in: a) The QED $b_0$-renormalization group coefficient; b) A subclass of light-light scattering coefficients obtained in the long wavelength limit expansion.
+We recognize possibility of asymptotic freedom in an Abelian theory for certain domains of $g$.

-{\bf Motivation:} No known particle has exactly the Dirac value $g_\mathrm{ D}=2$ of the gyromagnetic ratio $g$.
-Determination of the higher order vacuum fluctuation correction to $g$ provides the most precise test of Dirac-QED (D-QED), and this test is facing current challenges: 1) There is a three standard deviation discrepancy between theory and experiment involving the directly measured muon gyromagnetic ratio~\cite{Bennett:2006fi,Venanzoni:2012yp}, and theoretical result in 8th order $\alpha^4$~\cite{Kinoshita:2005sm}.
-2) In a measurement of the muonic hydrogen Lamb shift, a discrepancy between D-QED and experiment is reinterpreted as a revised size of the proton~\cite{Antognini:1900ns,Pohl:2010zza}, inconsistent by five standard deviations with other available experimental information~\cite{Mohr:2012tt}.

-In our opinion these recent experimental developments signal need to reexamine the framework of D-QED focusing on the electron--magnetic field interaction.
-Recall that the D-QED perturbative expansion is for the Dirac value $g=g_\mathrm{ D}=2$.
-However, the theory of charged particles interacting with the photon field, which we refer to generically as QED, taken as a stand-alone theory has a point-like electron or muon where in general $g\ne 2$ due to modifications by other interactions.
-Perturbative expansion around $g=g_\mathrm{D}$ is not appropriate should this value $g=g_\mathrm{ D}$ be a singular point.
-The aim of present work is to show that the there is a signularity at $g=g_\mathrm{ D}$, to study the nature of this singularity, and to lay foundation for a framework allowing exploration of $|g|>g_\mathrm{ D}$.